rmj3197/SurVigilance/docs/source/user_guide/programmatic.rst

 WHO VigiAccess
 ==============
-In this example, we would like to download data from VigiAccess for the drug "aspirin".
+In this example, we would like to download data from VigiAccess for the drug "paracetamol".

 .. exec_code::
    :filename: user_guide/vigiaccess_example.py